 Preparing the Beans

 Dry beans need to be soaked before cooking.
 Wash them and cover with 5 cups of water for each cup of beans.
+Adding salt to the soaking water won't toughen the beans as it would if added during cooking.
 Soak the beans for at least 5 hours; overnight is fine.
 Discard the water and rinse the beans.
 Boil the beans in rapidly boiling water on the stove for at least 10 minutes before placing them in your slow cooker.
 Boiling the beans for at least 10 minutes will destroy the toxin.

 Seasoning Kidney Beans